yuvalmGS/gigaspaces-wiki-jekyll/xap97/deploying-onto-the-service-grid.markdown

 ## Undeployment Order

 When it is time to undeploy dataApp, we would like the feeder to undeploy first, and only then the space.
 This would reduce the number of false warnings in the feeder complaining that the space is not available.
-The command `dataApp.undeployAndWait(3, TimeUnit.MINUTES)` undeploys the application in reverse dependency order and waits for at most 3 minutes for all processing unit instances to gracefully shutdown.
+The command `dataApp.undeployAndWait(3, TimeUnit.MINUTES)` un deploys the application in reverse dependency order and waits for at most 3 minutes for all processing unit instances to gracefully shutdown.

 In the example above, the feeder instance will complete the teardown of all the spring beans, and only then the space would undeploy.